I think I have always wanted to write. As a child the only thing I ever won was a Children’s Story Competition run by my school.

 As both the children are grown up and living away from home – there is really no excuse now not to write every day – though I don’t even try to write during lambing – if I do sit down at my computer, I immediately fall asleep!

-I have recently completed The Nile Cat, the first of a trilogy of novels for Young Adults set in both modern and Ancient Egypt.
+I have recently completed Nile Cat which is the first in a trilogy of novels for Young Adults set in Victorian and ancient Egypt.

 This has involved several research trips to Egypt, particularly to both Saqqara and Giza.
 Even with the city of Cairo lapping at the feet of the pyramids, Giza is still an impressive and extraordinary place.

-I have also successfully completed a Diploma in Creative Writing from the Oxford University Department of Continuing Education, and have contributed to three successful collections of short stories, The Sixpenny Debt and other Oxford Stories, The Lost College and other Oxford Stories, and The Bodleian Murders and other Oxford Stories.
-The fourth in the series, working title, The Midnight Press and Other Oxford Stories will be published in 2013.
+I have also successfully completed a Diploma in Creative Writing from the Oxford University Department of Continuing Education, and have contributed to five successful collections of short stories; The Sixpenny Debt and other Oxford Stories, The Lost College and other Oxford Stories, The Bodleian Murders and other Oxford Stories, The Midnight Press and Other Oxford Stories and finally The Radcliffe Legacy and Other Oxford Stories.